Strays of York: History

-The Strays are the remains of much greater areas of common land on which the hereditary Freemen of the City had, since time immemorial, the right to graze cattle.
+The strays are the remains of much greater areas of common land on which the hereditary freemen of the city had, since time immemorial, the right to graze cattle.

-After the Parliamentary Enclosures of the eighteenth and early nineteenth centuries, whereby commons were enclosed and rights of pasturage extinguished, areas of grazing land were allotted to the Freemen in lieu of their existing rights.
-Together with the Knavesmire and Hob Moor, land already used by the City for pasturage, these areas became the Strays, land vested in the Corporation to be held in trust for the Freemen of each of the original four Wards of the City.
+After the Parliamentary Enclosures of the eighteenth and early nineteenth centuries, whereby commons were enclosed and rights of pasturage extinguished, areas of grazing land were allotted to the freemen in lieu of their existing rights.
+Together with the Knavesmire and Hob Moor, land already used by the City for pasturage, these areas became the strays, land vested in the corporation to be held in trust for the freemen of each of the original four wards of the city.

 Ownership and administration

-Originally, each Stray was controlled and managed by Pasture Masters for the exclusive benefit of the Freemen resident in their Ward.
-In 1905, the City took over Micklegate Stray, and in 1907 an Act of Parliament extinguished the Freemen's rights over it in exchange for the payment of an annual sum of money.
-In 1947, the City approached the Pasture Masters of the other three Strays with a view to making similar arrangements in their cases.
-Agreements were signed with the Freemen of Bootham Ward in that year, with the Freemen of Walmgate Ward in 1948 and with the Freemen of Monk Ward in 1958.
-In each case, the Freemen agreed that, in exchange for a small annual payment to them, the City should in future administer their Stray "as an open space for the benefit and enjoyment of the citizens of York for all time".
-Currently, the Pasture Masters are elected annually by the Freemen of their Wards, and are consulted by the City about major changes of usage.
-Their permission has to be obtained if the City wishes to erect any building on their Stray other than those intended for the recreation or convenience of the public (sports pavilions, public lavatories, etc.).
-In 1995, payments were still being made to Freemen of Micklegate Ward and their widows, but payments to Freemen of the other Wards had ceased.
+Originally, each Stray was controlled and managed by pasture masters for the exclusive benefit of the freemen resident in their ward.
+In 1905, the city took over Micklegate Stray, and the York (Micklegate Strays) Act 1907 (7 Edw.
+7. c. clxxvi) extinguished the freemen's rights over it in exchange for the payment of an annual sum of money.
+In 1947, the city approached the pasture masters of the other three strays with a view to making similar arrangements in their cases.
+Agreements were signed with the freemen of Bootham Ward in that year, with the freemen of Walmgate Ward in 1948 and with the freemen of Monk Ward in 1958.
+In each case, the freemen agreed that, in exchange for a small annual payment to them, the city should in future administer their stray "as an open space for the benefit and enjoyment of the citizens of York for all time".
+Currently, the pasture masters are elected annually by the freemen of their wards, and are consulted by the city about major changes of usage.
+Their permission has to be obtained if the city wishes to erect any building on their stray other than those intended for the recreation or convenience of the public (sports pavilions, public lavatories, etc.).
+In 1995, payments were still being made to freemen of Micklegate Ward and their widows, but payments to freemen of the other wards had ceased.